Azure/toketi-iothubreact/CHECKPOINTING.md

-# Stream position checkpoint
+# Stream partitions offset checkpointing, aka saving the position of the stream

 The library provides a mechanism to restart the stream from a recent *checkpoint*, to be resilient to restarts and crashes.
+For each partition, the library saves the current *offset*, a value pointing to the current stream position.

-*Checkpoints* are saved automatically, with a configured frequency, on a storage provided.

-For instance, the stream position can be saved in Azure blobs, or in Cassandra, every 15 seconds or more (the value is configurable), or every N messages.
+When the option is enabled, *offsets* are saved periodically in a storage table or blob, with the frequency configured.
+As an example, the stream position can be saved in Azure blobs, or in Cassandra, every 15 seconds and/or every 500 messages.

 Currently **at-least-once** behavior is not supported, because the position is saved concurrently (although delayed), so it's possible that the position saved is ahead of your logic processing each